canonical/checkbox/checkbox-ng/docs/author/provider-namespaces.rst

 Custom Executables & Execution Environment
 ------------------------------------------

-When PlainBox needs to execute a job with a shell command it constructs a special execution environment that includes additional executables specific to some providers.
+When Plainbox needs to execute a job with a shell command it constructs a special execution environment that includes additional executables specific to some providers.
 The execution environment is comprised of a directory with symbolic links to all the private executables of all of the provides that have